 Earth Day Market

-Like it’s named, the Earth Day Market started as an initiative to promote sustainability.
+As it’s named, the Earth Day Market started as an initiative to promote sustainability.
 The market continues and takes place once a month, and most often is held in Yoyogi Park.
 The Tokyo farmers market is committed to locally sourced ingredients and produce along with sustainable and environmentally friendly items.

 The date may vary, best to check directly on the market page.
 The market does not operate in the rain.
 When operating, the Earth Day Market is from 10:00 am – 4:00 pm.